The Prevent Defense

 A robbery will intensify quickly, hence a 7.
 The police or another law enforcement agency will get involved, so #2 is a 9.
 It will shut your business down for at least the rest of the day, perhaps longer if there is damage, an injury or a fatality, so an 8.
 Will your image be hurt?
 Probably not as you’re a victim, so #4 is a 2.
 Any financial impact would be negligible, especially if you’re insured or the money or items are recovered, so #5 is a 3.
 This gives you a 5.8 impact on your business.

-You want to identify all the potential crises that have both a high impact and a high probability and find ways to either reduce their impact or the chance that they will occur in the first place.
+You want to identify all the potential crises that have both a high impact and high probability and find ways to either reduce their impact or the chance that they will occur in the first place.
 Using the example, in the case of a robbery you could add security cameras and other anti-theft devices to your place of business to reduce the probability, which would be relatively easy to do.

 Depending on the crisis at hand, the cost of intervention may appear to equal the hard cost of a possible loss.
 But the soft dollar losses can create a trickling effect on your business where you continue to lose revenue long after the initial crisis has passed, often without noticing until it’s too late.

-This is a pretty basic tutorial on crisis planning and management, but it should show you that 1) crisis planning is an important part of your overall business plan and 2), not having a plan can cripple or even kill your business, especially a small business.
+This is a pretty basic tutorial on crisis and disaster planning and management, but it should show you that 1) crisis planning is an important part of your overall business plan and 2), not having a plan can cripple or even kill your business, especially a small business.

 Want to know more about crisis planning and business continuity?
 We have a free “When Trouble Strikes: A Crisis Planner for Business” publication written specifically with small businesses in mind.
 It covers the topic extensively and gives you additional tools to do your own crisis planning and mitigation.